fingerprintjs/fingerprintjs-pro-spa/README.md

   }
 });
 ```

+> ⚠️ You must provide `loadOptions` which contain your public API key either in the constructor or in the `init` method.
+If you don't, the SDK will throw an error.
 You can learn more about different load options here in the [JS Agent documentation](https://dev.fingerprint.com/docs/js-agent#initializing-the-agent).

 ### 1 - Init the JS agent